-Portfolio margin (PM) calculates the margin requirements of strategies like long stock, short puts, straddles, etc., that can be applied to single accounts whose net liquidity exceeds $125,000 (a TD Ameritrade requirement).
-This criterion is different from a “regular” margin account.
-And there are rules—i.e., the Federal Reserve Board’s "Reg T"—that determine the margin requirements for positions in margin, cash, and IRA accounts.
-FINRA also applies strategy-based rules for margin, cash, and IRA accounts meaning each particular strategy has specific requirements.
+Here’s how PM stacks up against “regular” margin rules, which follow the Federal Reserve Board’s “Reg T” in determining the margin requirements for positions in margin, cash, and IRA accounts.
+Securities regulator FINRA also applies strategy-based rules for margin, cash, and IRA accounts, meaning each particular strategy has specific requirements.
 For example, the minimum to buy stock in a margin account is 50% of the value of the stock shares.
 To buy 100 shares of a $50 stock, for example, the Reg T margin requirement would be $2,500.

 PM is different.
 With PM, the margin on the long stock would be based on what its largest theoretical loss would be if the stock rose or dropped 15%.
 That 15% is the minimum percent change for equities, but can be adjusted to a larger percent change if the risk of the stock or position warrants it.
 For example, a long stock position would have its largest loss over that +/- 15% range if the price dropped 15%.
 For the same long 100 shares of a $50 stock, a 15% drop would cause a $750 loss (15% x $5,000).
 So, the PM requirement would be $750.
-Portfolio margins are deter- mined by a “stress test,” where the theoretical profit or loss is calculated if and when the price of a stock or index drops or rises, and volatility drops and rises, by percentages determined by PM rules.
-The PM requirement is the largest theoretical loss across those various “stress test” scenarios.
-In some cases, the PM can be much lower than the Reg T margin.
+Portfolio margins are determined by a “stress test,” where the theoretical profit or loss (P/L) is calculated if and when the price of a stock or index drops or rises, and volatility drops and rises, by percentages determined by PM rules.
+The PM requirement is the largest theoretical loss across those various “stress test” scenarios on a risk array of price movement and percentages.
+In some cases, the PM real time can be much lower than the Reg T margin.

 Margin Recap on Short Put: